safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 ### `destroy()`

 This method removes the iframe.
-It is useful when you need to re-instantiate the pack, for example, when changing the connected chain.
+It's useful when you need to re-instantiate the pack, for example, when changing the connected chain.

 ### `subscribe(event, handler)`